madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        0.999865 < \left| \text{Erf}(x) \right| < 1
    \end{cases}

-The inverse function argErf(y) is calculated using Newton-Raphson's method.
-The result is obtained to at least eight significant digits of precision if :math:`\left| y \right| < 0.999999999998 \rightarrow \left| \text{argErf}(y) \right| < 5`.
+The inverse function :math:`\text{argErf}(y)` is calculated using Newton-Raphson's method.
+The result is obtained to at least eight significant digits of precision if
+:math:`\left| y \right| < 0.999999999998 \rightarrow \left| \text{argErf}(y) \right| < 5`.
 Outside that domain, the result is insignificant.